Help for Faculty/Staff

 I forgot my PennKey username/password

 Your PennKey username is usually identical to your username on your University email account.
-If you need additional help, use the Forgot My PennKey Username application to retrieve your PennKey username.
+If you need additional help, contact the PennKey support group for assistance.

 If you forgot your password, you must reset it yourself using one of the methods described here.
 No one can retrieve your password or reset it for you.